jossgamerYT156/Lilly_DWM_Titus_Modification/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

 <details>
-  <summary>This is my personal fork with following patches:</summary>
+  <summary>This is my personal fork with following patches(Note from Lilly: This is a fork from Chris Titus' Fork, i am still working on it on my pc, so there won't be any changes here, yet.):</summary>

   - alwayscenter
   - alwaysfullscreen